New Zealand British Rail Mark 2 carriage: Disposals

 Three SD bodies initially sold to Mainline Steam Heritage Trust for the bogies have since been repurposed by private owners.

 The bodies of S3170 and SA5729 were scrapped at Sims Pacific Metals in Seaview near Wellington in November 2021.

+During mid-March 2024 KiwiRail scrapped 27 carriages in Taumarunui as they were equipped with older, x28020plus coil spring suspension bogies that were "less suitable" for re-use.

+In September 2024, SD5675 and SD5883 were railed to the Glenbrook Vintage Railway and then quickly parted out for bogies, generators and electronics by Steam Incorporated.

+Preserved

+Former AT MAXX SA and SD carriages: